');

 About Cleveland, OH

-Cleveland is a major city in Ohio with a population of 367,523 residents.
-The median household income is $39,187 per year, which is below the national average.
-The median age in Cleveland is 36.3 years.
+Cleveland is a major city located in Ohio with a population of 367,523 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $39,187 per year, which is 48% below the national median of $75,149.
+The median age of 36.3 years is close to the US median age of 38.9 years.

 How Cleveland Ranks in Ohio